What is residential conveyancing?

 How much does conveyancing cost?

-The average house price in the UK is £225,621 (source UK House Price Index) .
+In June 2023 the average house price in the UK was £288,000 (source Office of National Statistics).
 Our fees are based on average house prices, they vary according to the property price.
+We offer a fixed fee service on all transactions up to £2,500,000.

 - HM land registry fee: Fee calculator